 Who Is Casey Anne?

-A finalist among 1300 applicants for the National Emerging Art Prize 2024 and recipient of the ‘Award of Highest Excellence’ upon completing her Diploma in Ceramics in 2019, Casey's work resonates with themes of spiritual and natural beauty, balance, and the magical connections that bind us to the divine.
+Recognised as a finalist from among 1,300 entrants for the National Emerging Art Prize 2024 and awarded the ‘Award of Highest Excellence’ upon completing her Diploma in Ceramics in 2019, Casey’s ceramics explore themes of spiritual and natural beauty, equilibrium, and the subtle, magical ties that bind us to the sacred.
+Her hand‑formed, coil‑built vessels and sculptures draw on eclectic influences — from Art Nouveau and ancient Egyptian art to American Indian pottery, early classical traditions, and the intricacies of the natural world.

 Artist Statement;